 Community Wildfire Hazard Assessments are broad spectrum surveys, designed to give a community an awareness of the potential fire hazards in and around the community.
-As with the Master Plan and CWPP, when completed, the Hazard Assessment becomes the property of the community to use at their discretion.
-No Plan or Assessment is designed to create a financial burden, consolidate fire departments, transfer ownership of departmental equipment or in any way create a hardship for a community.
+When completed, the Community Wildfire Hazard Assessment becomes the property of the community to use at their discretion.
+No plan or assessment is designed to create a financial burden, consolidate fire departments, transfer ownership of departmental equipment or in any way create a hardship for a community.
 Plans are designed to provide recommendations and realistic solutions to a wide array of department concerns.

 To learn more about Master Fire Plans or to request a plan contact Eric Ward, Excess Property Manager/Fire Planning Specialist.